jezen/jezenthomas.com/posts/2019/bleep-boop.md

 simulator.

-The company could do all sorts of programmatic anti-money laundering and fraud prevent verification on the user, the recipient, the transaction, _etc._, but we had to actually _physically press_ a button on the screen of a smart telephone to approve the transaction.
+The company could do all sorts of programmatic anti-money laundering and fraud prevention verification on the user, the recipient, the transaction, _etc._, but we had to actually _physically press_ a button on the screen of a smart telephone to approve the transaction.
 There was no programmatic way around this.